Ends on 9/18/2015

 Develop skills in effective communication for an academic audience

-Abstracts may be submitted by juniors and seniors from all racial and ethnic groups in all disciplines on any topic.
+Abstracts may be submitted by sophomores, juniors and seniors from all racial and ethnic groups in all disciplines on any topic.
 Previous accepted abstracts came from the fields of education, energy & environment, STEM, business, sociology, and health to name a few.
 Abstracts should be no more than 200 words in length and include the title of the poster, issues addressed in your work, theoretical framework(s), and results/conclusions of your research.
-The deadline to submit is Friday, August 21, 2015.
+The deadline to submit is Friday, August 21, 2015, however we will still accept submissions after the deadline.
 Abstracts will be reviewed on a rolling basis and finalists will be notified as soon as possible.
 Once your abstract has been accepted, you must register by September 18, 2015 to present your poster at the conference.
 Easels and foam boards (40” x 60”) will be provided to display your work.
 A panel of judges will evaluate posters and grant prizes to first, second, and third place winners.
 Only one poster may be submitted to the competition per presenter and one presenter per poster.
 All presenters must be 18 years or older.
 Poster presentations will take place on Saturday, October 10, 2015 11:00am - 12:30pm.
 Winners will be announced on Saturday, October 10, 2015 during Closing Ceremony 2:15pm - 3:00pm.

 Who We Are